hytechclub/cs-101/WhileLoops/WhileLoopChallenges.md

 Allow the user to input the value of `n`.

 ## 6. Factors
-Write a method that calculates the largest factor of a number (not including the number itself).
+Write a program that calculates the largest factor of a number (not including the number itself).

 ### Examples
 `n = 24`: `output = 12`